 Over-the-counter medicine without palm oil is difficult to find.
-Palm oil derivatives are common in capsules, tablets and liquid medications.
+Palm oil derivatives are common in capsules, tablets, pills and liquid medications.

 Palm oil free medication